 Later in my travels France would become somewhat of a second home to me, however for now I was viewing these lands with fresh eyes.
 Completely eclipsing everything I’d grown up with, reminding me that my own land was just an infant in comparison.

-Despite being relatively unknown outside of France, The Périgord region is remarkably lively in the summer months.
-Mostly Parisians seeking an escape from the city, sunshine, countryside and glimpse back in time to what rural French life was like before all the high rises.
+Despite being relatively unknown outside of France, Its well worth breaking out of Paris to explore the other side of France.
+The Périgord region is remarkably lively in the summer months with Parisians seeking an escape from the city, sunshine, countryside and glimpse back in time to what rural French life was like before all the high rises.

 Here in the Périgord, each region is more picturesque than the last.
 Famed for unspoiled natural beauty, abundant wildlife, and exquisite cuisine focusing around duck, truffle, and walnuts.
 Each quarter of the Périgord is a namesake to it’s most famed product.